 For the patient, it is possible to have the device administer bolus insulin in addition to meals - depending on the amount of food to be ingested and the preprandial blood glucose.

 In the meantime, there are computer-controlled devices (closed-loop system) that have an autonomous sensor, the so-called CGM, which continuously measures the blood glucose value and displays it every 5 minutes.
 An alarm is given for high and low values.
-At a low BG, the pump switches off automatically.
+When the BG is low, the pump switches off automatically.

-In pumps with an "open-loop system", on the other hand, the blood glucose is measured manually by the patient (Herold 2021).
+Pumps with an "open loop system", on the other hand, are operated manually by the patient (Herold 2021).

 - Type 1 diabetes mellitus (now the standard therapy [Kolassa 2014])

 - Pregnancy (especially in type 1 DM [Herold 2021]).